You won’t be short of incredible places to see during this road trip!

 The other area of expenditure to take into consideration is food and drink.
 Eating out can be expensive in New Zealand.
 I would advise you to cook as much food as you can while you’re driving around the South Island.

-Obviously, there will be times when you don’t feel like cooking, and it’s fine to eat out every now and again.
-However, if you do it on a daily basis, it will eat into your funds.
+There will be times when you don’t feel like cooking, and it’s fine to eat out now and again.
+However, if you do it daily, it will eat into your funds.

 This will mean you have less money left to spend on any activities or tours you may wish to do while you’re in the South Island.